Maayanshani25/valkey-glide-wiki/General-Concepts.md

 ### Usage Examples

-Below are examples demonstrating how to utilize the dynamic password update feature in different programming languages using Valkey Glide.
+Below are examples demonstrating how to utilize the dynamic password update feature in different programming languages using Glide.

 #### Java Example